-The Pentagon is considering plans to send at least twenty-thousand more US troops to Iraq.
+The Pentagon is considering plans to send at least 20,000 more U.S. troops to Iraq.
 The option is one of three in front of a review panel separate from the Iraq Study Group headed by former Secretary of State James Baker.
 On Monday, President Bush said he would not rule anything out.

-President Bush: “I haven’t made any decisions about troop increases or troop decreases and won’t until I hear from a variety of sources including our own United States military.
-As you know General Pace is the chairman of the Joint Chiefs of Staff and he is in the process of evaluating a lot of suggestions from the field and from various commanders from the Pentagon And they will be bringing forth these suggestions and recommendations to me as quickly as possible but , so I no need to comment on something that may not happen but if it would happen, I will tell you the upsides and the downsides."
+President Bush: “I haven’t made any decisions about troop increases or troop decreases, and won’t until I hear from a variety of sources, including our own United States military.
+As you know, General Pace is the chairman of the Joint Chiefs of Staff, is in the process of evaluating a lot of suggestions from the field and from people involved with the Central Command as well as at the Pentagon, and they will be bringing forth these suggestions and recommendations to me here as quickly as possible.
+But so, I haven’t—there’s no need to comment on something that may not happen, but if it were to happen, I will tell you the upsides and downside.”

-The President spoke in Indonesia, where thousands continued to protest his visit.
-In Bogor, at least one thousand protesters broke through a police barricade around the city center.
+The president spoke in Indonesia, where thousands continued to protest his visit.
+In Bogor, at least 1,000 protesters broke through a police barricade around the city center.

-UN High Commissioner for Human Rights Louise Arbour: “I came here first of all to express my sympathies, my condolences and to show the concern of the whole of the United Nations for civilians that I think it speaks for itself — how exposed and vulnerable they are.
-There, the violation of human rights, I think in these territories is massive from economic and social rights to this vulnerability to this violent that is totally out of control.”
+U.N.
+High Commissioner for Human Rights Louise Arbour: “I came here, first of all, to express my sympathies, my condolences, and to show the concern of the whole of the United Nations for civilians, that—I think this speaks for itself, how exposed and vulnerable they are.
+There, the violations of human rights, I think, in these territories is massive, from economic and social rights to this vulnerability to this violence that is totally out of control.”

-Meanwhile, a new study from the Israeli group Peace Now says nearly forty percent of Israeli settlements in the West Bank are built on privately-owned Palestinian land.
-Israel’s largest settlement — Ma’ale Adumim — is built on eighty-five percent private land.
+Meanwhile, a new study from the Israeli group Peace Now says nearly 40 percent of Israeli settlements in the West Bank are built on privately owned Palestinian land.
+Israel’s largest settlement, Ma’ale Adumim, is built on 85 percent private land.
 Peace Now says the data was leaked by an Israeli official who wanted to expose violations of Palestinian property rights.

 Meanwhile, residents of many Lebanese villages targeted during the invasion are complaining they’re just starting to receive government aid to rebuild.

 Andres Manuel Lopez Obrador: “This legitimate government will perform a deep democratic transformation.
-Our main goal will be, the goal of the legitimate government I insist, will be the protection of the people’s rights and the defense of Mexican patrimony and national sovereignty.”
+Our main goal will be the protection of the people’s rights and the defense of Mexican patrimony and national sovereignty.”

-On Capitol Hill, leading Democrats are rejecting a call to re-introduce the military draft.
+On Capitol Hill, leading Democrats are rejecting a call to reintroduce the military draft.
 Congressmember Charles Rangel has announced plans to seek mandatory conscription because he believes it would deter politicians from launching wars.
-But on Monday, several key Democrats, including incoming Senate Armed Services Committee chair Carl Levin and House Speaker Nancy Pelosi said the legislation would not have their support.
-Rangel is the incoming chair of House Ways and Means Committee next year.
+But on Monday, several key Democrats, including incoming Senate Armed Services Committee Chair Carl Levin and House Speaker Nancy Pelosi, said the legislation would not have their support.
+Rangel is the incoming chair of the House Ways and Means Committee next year.
 He says low-income Americans and minorities are disproportionately fighting the wars in Iraq and Afghanistan.